hackclub/OnBoard/projects/noobieyuh-nfc/README.md

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
 ## About my board!
 I made my own NFC Card!
 It will make it easy to list my socials and links!
+I followed the hacker card tutorial c:
 <!-- How much is it going to cost? -->
 ## Cost/Price
 The website said it would cost around 42 dollars.